A Diverse Region with Rich History and Culture

 History buffs and followers of royal intrigue will be taken with Nouvelle-Aquitaine’s past.
 A former duchy ruled by Eleanor of Aquitaine (wife of both Louis VII and Henry II of England).
 Eleanor bore ten children one of which became known as Richard the Lion-Hearted.
 She was considered one of Europe’s first feminists and was also one of its first romantics.

-Visit the website of the tourist office of Aquitaine for more information.
+Visit the website of the Aquitaine tourist office for more information.

 Bordeaux: A City of Fine Wines, Elegant Architecture, and History